MazenAli/LAWA/README.md

     -> flexibility

 In the present state the library is mostly undocumented, contains obsolete code, is not bug-free and is user-unfriendly.
+I do not take any responsibility for damage to property or mental health.